Urinetown

 Productions

 Featuring music and lyrics by Mark Hollman and book and lyrics by Greg Kotis, the production was directed by John Rando with choreography by John Carrafa.
-The original cast included Hunter Foster, Jeff McCarthy, Nancy Opel, Jennifer Laura Thompson.
-Principal cast changes included James Barbour as Officer Lockstock, Carolee Carmello and Victoria Clark as Penelope Pennywise and Charles Shaughnessy as Caldwell B. Cladwell as well as Amy Spanger as Hope Cladwell.
+The original cast included Hunter Foster, Jeff McCarthy, Nancy Opel and Jennifer Laura Thompson.
+Principal cast changes included James Barbour as Officer Lockstock, Carolee Carmello and Victoria Clark as Penelope Pennywise and Charles Shaughnessy as Caldwell B. Cladwell, as well as Amy Spanger as Hope Cladwell.

-A national tour of the show played major U.S. cities in 2003-2004, and starred Tom Hewitt, Christiane Noll and Ron Holgate.
-The show then premiered in Canada in May of 2006 and has had countless regional successes at such theatres as Drury Lane, Signature, Gateway Playhouse, and Austin s Zach Theater.
+A national tour of the show played major U.S. cities in 2003 and 2004 and starred Tom Hewitt, Christiane Noll and Ron Holgate.
+The show then premiered in Canada in May of 2006 and has had countless regional successes at such theatres as Drury Lane, Signature, Gateway Playhouse and Austin's Zach Theater.

-The musical is currently enjoying its UK debut in a limited-run production through May 3 at the St. James Theatre in London.
+The musical also enjoyed its UK debut in a limited-run production at the St. James Theatre in London.

 Cultural Influence